 What Is More Important: Color or Clarity?

 Which is more important can vary depending upon the shape and cut of your stone.
-Inclusions are fairly noticeable in diamonds with step cuts such as Emerald and Asscher, Cushion cuts also fall victim to inclusions due to their large tables.
+Inclusions are fairly noticeable in diamonds with step cuts such as Emerald cut and Asscher cut, Cushion cuts also fall victim to inclusions due to their large tables.
 In these cases, clarity grade is more important than color.
-The opposite is true for shapes such as Round, Radiant, Oval, Princess and Pear which are good at hiding imperfections so color grade can be prioritized over clarity.
+The opposite is true for shapes such as Round cut, Radiant, Oval, Princess and Pear which are good at hiding imperfections so color grade can be prioritized over clarity.

 Is Diamond Clarity I2 Good?